nestauk/dap_tutorials/metaflow/README.md

 We call `flow` to a Metaflow pipeline.
 To create a `flow`:
 - Create a new Python script and import the Python Metaflow library;
-- Define a new flow class that inherits from the Metaflow Flow class;
+- Define a new flow class that inherits from the Metaflow `FlowSpec` class;
 - Define a steps within the flow.
 Each step is a function within the flow class and it's preceded by the `@step` decorator;
     - You always need a `start` and an `end` step;
 - Use `self.next()` to transition between steps.